 Cibola General Hospital offers its patients a full selection of leading-edge radiology services to accurately and efficiently diagnose diseases in their early stages.
 The result is improved outcomes and better health for local residents.
-Highly trained professionals use the latest technology to provide X-rays, echocardiograms, and other imaging services that include CT scan, mammography, ultrasound, MRI, fluoroscopy and bone density.
+Highly trained professionals use the latest technology to provide Digital X-rays, Digital Fluoroscopy, Echocardiograms, Stress Echocardiograms and other imaging services that include CT scan, Mammography, 3-D Ultrasound, MRI, and Bone Density.

-- GE Advantx and Siemens Luminos Agile Radiography/Fluoroscopy
+- GE Optima XR646 and Siemens Luminos Agile Radiography/Fluoroscopy

 - GE Logiq 9 with 3D Ultrasound